Doctoral Training at the Faculty of Education

 The doctoral studies of the Faculty of Education emphasise multidisciplinarity, extensive range and internationality.
 Graduating doctors are guaranteed skills not only for academic researcher careers but also for other demanding expert and development positions.
 The studies included in the degree support dissertation research and the development of scientific expertise in educational sciences.

-The curriculum for 2022-2024 includes dissertation (200 ECTS) and 40 ECTS of Studies in the field of education and relevant for the development of expertise.
+The curriculum for 2024-2027 includes doctoral dissertation and 40 ECTS of Studies in the field of education and relevant for the development of expertise.

 - Studies in the research field, min.
 13 credits